Compressed Indexes for Fast Search of Semantic Data: Experimental Analysis

-\begin{itemize} \item The index component represented by the trie {\spo} is common by the three solutions, thus the results for \textsf{SPO}, \textsf{SP?}, \textsf{S??}, \textsf{???} are the same.
-We can see that the indexes solve a lookup operation, i.e., the query pattern \textsf{SPO} with all symbols specified, in a fraction of a microsecond, specifically $1/5 \div 1/2$ $\mu$sec.
-This is basically the time needed for two \func{find} operation, respectively on the second and third level of the trie.
-Observe how, instead, the ``fixed'' cost of the \func{find} operation on the second level is amortized by the number of matching triples for the pattern \textsf{SP?} on the larger {\dbpedia} and {\freebase}.
-Similarly, the time spent per triple by the patterns \textsf{S??} and \textsf{???} is just a handful of nanoseconds. \item We now discuss the pattern \textsf{S?O} that is solved by {\three} and {\threecc} with the \func{select} algorithm (Figure~\ref{alg:select}) on the trie {\osp}, but by {\two} with the \func{enumerate} algorithm (Figure~\ref{alg:enumerate}) on the trie {\spo}.
-In Section~\ref{subsec:twotries}, we have discussed about the efficiency of the \func{enumerate} algorithm and motivated its advantages over the \func{select} algorithm.
-In fact, we observe from Table~\ref{tab:comparison} that \func{enumerate} is faster than \func{select} by $4.4\times$ on average (a minimum of $1.8\times$ on {\freebase}, and up to $7.7\times$ on {\gnames}).
-In particular, we have claimed that the crucial statistic affecting the performance of the \func{enumerate} algorithm is the very low associativity of the subjects, i.e., the limited number of predicates as children of a given subject.
-Therefore, in order to validate our hypothesis, we inspect the full spectrum of possibilities in Figure~\ref{fig:select_vs_enumerate}, where we illustrate how the time for \textsf{S?O} changes for queries whose subjects have different number of children.
+Therefore, in order to validate our hypothesis, we inspect the full spectrum of possibilities in Fig.~\ref{fig:select_vs_enumerate}, where we illustrate how the time for \textsf{S?O} changes for queries whose subjects have different number of children.
 We show the result on {\dbpedia} for space constraints (similar behaviors were observed for the other datasets anyway).
 For {\dbpedia} the number of children of a subject, henceforth indicated with $C$, varies between 1 and 52 (see also Table~\ref{tab:range_stats}).
 As it is clear from the plot, whenever $C < 30$ the \func{enumerate} algorithm is faster and looses only for higher values, because of the cache-friendly behaviour of \func{select} due to its \func{scan}-based nature.
 In particular, on the background of the plot we also show the distribution of $C$, i.e., how many subjects have $C = c$ children, for $c = 1..52$.
-The distribution explains that the majority of subjects have only few children, and in correspondence of such values, the \func{enumerate} algorithm is \emph{much} faster than \func{select} (e.g., up to $43\times$ for $C=2$), thus explaining why on average is faster as well.
+The distribution explains that the majority of subjects have only few children, and in correspondence of such values, the \func{enumerate} algorithm is \emph{much} faster than \func{select} (e.g., up to 43$\times$ for $C=2$), thus explaining why on average is faster as well.